Woman-Owned Business Benefits: The Essential Guide

 Here are some of the most beneficial networking and support resources for women business owners.

-- National Women’s Business Council.
+• National Women’s Business Council

-- SBA’s Office of Women’s Business Ownership.
+• SBA’s Office of Women’s Business Ownership

-- The BOSS Network.
+• The BOSS Network

-- Dell Women’s Entrepreneur Network.
+• Dell Women’s Entrepreneur Network

-- Savor the Success.
+• Savor the Success

-- Women Impacting Public Policy.
+• Women Impacting Public Policy

-- The Vinetta Project.
+• The Vinetta Project

 Are there tax benefits for Women-Owned Business?

-There are some tax benefits available in a roundabout way.
-WBE and WOSB-certified businesses don’t receive any direct tax breaks.
 However, federal and state governments encourage private sector companies to do business with minority-owned businesses by providing special tax incentives.
+Many tax credits aim to increase job creation.

 What small business loans are available for Women Business Owners?

-One of the most well-documented challenges for women-owned businesses is securing funding through small business loans.
 Many traditional lenders (commercial banks and credit unions) hesitate to issue small business loans.
 That hesitancy disproportionately affects women-owned companies.
+Some women-owned businesses will eventually find financing through traditional lenders, but other options are available.

-However, with 42% of all U.S. businesses being women-owned, representing $1.9 trillion in revenues, not lending to this sector threatens the overall economy.
 Many lenders and lending marketplaces, like UCS, recognize the need for financing and are proud to offer small business loans for women business owners.
+Paying off small business loans can help build a positive credit history, leading to increased financing opportunities in the future.

 Female small business owners can access funding with the following features through our lending network:

-- Funding amounts: $1k – $10 million.
+• Funding amounts: $1k – $10 million.

-- Rates: Starting at Prime + 2.75%.
+• Rates: Starting at Prime + 2.75%.

-- Terms: 3 months – 25 years.
+• Terms: 3 months – 25 years.

-- Funding times: 48 hours – several weeks, depending on the loan.
+• Funding times: 48 hours – several weeks, depending on the loan.

 Available small business loans for women include: